mlopez94/psychic-funicular/README.md

   * [Questions](#questions)

   ## Installation
   You will have to install node.js to run the app.
-This portfolio project was created using REACT.
+This project was created using REACT.
+Once node is installed, cd into both client and server folders to install graphQL.<br />
+  At the root, npm install concurrently to run.

   ## Usage
   For project creation